A Google map of the universe

 The Australian Square Kilometer Array Pathfinder (ASKAP), developed and operated by Australia’s national science agency, CSIRO, mapped roughly 3,000,000 galaxies within only 300 hours.
 This Rapid ASKAP Continuum Survey is like a Google map of the universe where most of the millions of star-like points map are distant galaxies.

-CSIRO Chief Executive Dr. Larry Marshall said, “ASKAP is applying the very latest in science and technology to age-old questions about the mysteries of the universe and equipping astronomers around the world with breakthroughs to solve their challenges.”
+CSIRO Chief Executive Dr. Larry Marshall said, “ASKAP is applying the latest in science and technology to age-old questions about the mysteries of the universe and equipping astronomers worldwide with breakthroughs to solve their challenges.”

 “It’s all enabled by innovative receivers developed by CSIRO that feature phased array feed technology, which see ASKAP generate more raw data at a faster rate than Australia’s entire internet traffic.”